The National (theater): History

-Restored and reopened in 2008 by RIC Capital Ventures, the theater, operating as The National, is used as a performing arts and music venue.
+The theater was sold in 2006 to a company that completed a $15 million renovation, and in 2008 it reopened as The National and is used as a 1,500-seat performing arts and music venue.
 In 2014, the venue was acquired by AEG Live.

 It was added to the National Register of Historic Places in 2003 and is located in the Grace Street Commercial Historic District.